Energy prices

 Household electricity prices

 The coalition agreement does not specify a quantitative target for the development of household electricity prices.
 However, the affordability of energy, and of electricity in particular, has been an important energy policy goal of all federal German governments in recent years.
 Here we show how the average electricity price for households has developed since the liberalization of the German electricity market.
 We draw on the BDEW electricity price analysis.
 Average prices for a household with an annual consumption of 3500 kWh are shown, with fixed price components also allocated to consumption.
 We first show the data in current prices as provided by BDEW.
-In addition, we present the prices adjusted for inflation (price base second half of 2022, deflated with consumer price index).
+In addition, we present the prices adjusted for inflation (price base 2023, deflated with consumer price index).

 Wholesale electricity prices